MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-service-principal.md

 3. Under **Manage**, select **Enterprise Applications**.

+4. Search for the first party application ID.
+   - Audience insights: `0bfc4568-a4ba-4c58-bd3e-5d3e76bd7fff`with the name `Dynamics 365 AI for Customer Insights`
-4. Search for the audience insights first party application ID `0bfc4568-a4ba-4c58-bd3e-5d3e76bd7fff` or the name `Dynamics 365 AI for Customer Insights`.
+   - Engagement insights: `ffa7d2fe-fc04-4599-9f6d-7ca06dd0c4fd` with the name `Dynamics 365 AI for Customer Insights engagement insights`

-5. If you find a matching record, it means that the service principal for audience insights exists.
-You don't need to create it again.
+5. If you find a matching record, it means that the service principal already exists.

    :::image type="content" source="media/ADLS-SP-AlreadyProvisioned.png" alt-text="Screenshot showing the existing service principal.":::

 6. If no results are returned, create a new service principal.
+To make use of the full power of Customer Insights, we suggest that both apps are added to the service principal.

 ### Create a new service principal